 Compared to traditional anesthesia, the twilight state of moderate sedation offers a quicker recovery time, coupled with the reduced likelihood of side effects or complications occurring.
 Also, because it requires fewer anesthesia medications and supplies, it’s often less expensive than traditional anesthetic techniques.

-In both instances, during surgery your doctor will monitor oxygen levels using a pulse oximeter or similar device to measure vital signs and make sure you don’t experience any immediate complications associated with the chosen technique.
+In both instances, during surgery your doctor will monitor oxygen levels using a pulse oximeter, or similar device, to measure vital signs and make sure that you don’t experience any immediate complications associated with the chosen technique.

-Twilight sedation and general anesthesia aren’t the only options available for patients seeking a quicker recovery period and decreased risk during cosmetic surgery.
+Twilight sedation and general anesthesia aren’t the only options available for patients seeking a quicker recovery period and a decreased level risk during cosmetic surgery.

 Depending on your health record, your doctor may prefer a combination of local anesthesia and twilight anesthesia or general anesthesia.

 Procedures done under twilight anesthesia